nishant-singh21/nishant-singh21/README.md

 ## Hi there 👋
-I'm NIshant,a backend devloper(python) based in india
+I'm Nishant singh,a backend devloper(python) based in india

 i design and build whatever i can imagine.
 🌱 I’m currently learning ...